BU-Neuromics/terminal_quest/TerminalQuest.md

      across 9 files
   2. use cat to order the files correctly to read the directory name

-## Level 6 - grep lines out of a bunch of a file to find secret messages
+## Level 6 - grep lines out of a file to find secret messages

   1. `pearls.txt` contains mostly garbage text, but some lines start with SECRET
   2. grepping out these lines contains interesting science-y quotes, and the last